azuredevcollege/SAP/sap-oauth-saml-flow/SAPNetWeaverConfiguration/README.md

 ![User Maintenance](./img/SAPNetweaverUserSetup9.png)

-2. Set up a user **Jane Doe (JDoe)** which is known by SAP and by the AAD. <br>
+2. Set up a user **Jane Doe (JDoe)** which is known by SAP and by the Azure AD. <br>
 Select **Create**.

 ![Create User](./img/SAPNetweaverUserSetup.png)

 3. Configure the users **Address** information.
-> [!CAUTION] The e-mail address should be the same in the AAD. </br>
+> [!CAUTION] The e-mail address should be the same in Azure AD. </br>
-> As we are using the mail address to match the users between AAD and SAP this is critical.
+> As we are using the mail address to match the users between Azure AD and SAP this is critical.

 ![Configure User Address](./img/SAPNetweaverUserSetup2.png)